Pakistan ID cards remove ghost voters, target poor for aid

 International donors like the World Bank, who are using the ID database for cash distributions, say they are happy with the system.

-The bank helps fund a program where around 5.5 million poor families who have registered with NADRA get $10 a month.
+The bank helps fund a programme where around 5.5 million poor families who have registered with NADRA get $10 a month.

 "More countries are using cash transfers because poor families can choose what to buy and are more likely to get the money on time than aid given in other ways," said a World Bank spokesman.